 We walked around for a while, lurching from shadow to shadow, snapping a few photos, but we didn’t last much longer than 90 minutes before we called it and made our escape.
 By that time, the crowds were really starting to pack in, and I was nearly trampled by a huge group of over-enthusiastic Chinese tourists.
 The only really great part of the visit to the Imperial City was that the kids and I made up a new song called “Buddha Everywhere” – a lively, skippity number that is sure to get you dancing.

 Since nobody had passed out from heat exhaustion yet, we decided to walk back, and look for a place to buy some shampoo and conditioner for our girls.
 Ana had been looking for shampoo for three days, and she finally found a decent sized grocery store and mall, so we went in and enjoyed the air conditioning while Ana searched for her hair conditioning.
-In the mall was a large, filthy-filthy looking kids play land complete with greasy, finger-marked glass, torn carpets, busted apparatuses and a strange smell.
+Inside the mall was a large, filthy-looking kids play land complete with greasy, finger-marked glass, torn carpets, busted apparatuses, and a strange smell.
 I couldn’t read the name of the place, as it written in Chinese for some reason, but I think it said, “Germland”.

-Our next mission was to find somewhere to change a bunch of Thai baht we had left over from Thailand into Vietnamese dong.
-We tried a couple of banks and they wouldn’t do it, but a clerk at one of them directed us to a nearby jewelry store, that happily changed the money for us, and at a surprisingly great rate.
+Our next mission was to find somewhere to change the Thai baht that we had left over from Thailand into Vietnamese dong.
+We tried a couple of banks and they wouldn’t do it, but a clerk at one of them directed us to a nearby jewelry store, where they happily changed the money for us, and at a surprisingly great rate.
 So now that we were flush with cash, we hailed a taxi back to the hotel, spent the 75 cents on the fare, and avoided an unnecessary heat stroke hospitalization episode.

 We immediately jumped into the hotel pool and decelerated from our morning adventures.
-We hung up our sweat laden clothing on every available lounge chair, which dried very quickly in the hot sun.
+We hung up our sweat-laden clothing on every available lounge chair, all of which dried very quickly in the hot sun.
 We stayed until our stomachs started demanding food, and then returned to the Hot Tuna restaurant we ate at the previous evening and had another delicious meal.

 We still had some time to use up before our scheduled bus pickup, so I decided to go for a haircut.
 I was looking for one of the iconic street barbers that sets up a chair and mirror in an alley and takes care of your hair, beard, eyebrows, and even earwax all in one sitting.
 The hotel receptionist directed me to a place a few blocks away so we all marched over there, back in the full sun, and when we arrived I was slightly disturbed to find what looked like a ladies hair salon, so I had my doubts.
 The young proprietor welcomed me in and told me haircuts were an extravagant 100,000 dong ($5.50) but since we were so bloody hot I couldn’t bear dragging the family around any further so I sat down in the chair and waited for the shears to start snipping.
 This was no traditional Vietnamese street barber – it was jammed full with mostly female clients and every gay hairdresser in Hue.
 One of the ladies had six guys at once working on here.
 It was like a porn video, but without all the sex.

-My boy did one pass on my sides, gave me the thumbs up, and I gave him the thumbs down and said, “Shorter!”
-So he shaved the sides and back right down to the wood as my horrified wife looked on.
+My boy did one pass on my sides, gave me the thumbs up, and I gave him the thumbs down and said, “Shorter.”
+He shaved the sides and back right down to the wood as my horrified wife looked on.
 It felt great to me.
 I never understand why my family gets so worked up about haircuts – even if you get a bad one, you get another chance to fix it in a few weeks.
-I was quite happy with the results, and definitely will definitely not be needing another haircut for quite some time.
+I was quite happy with the results, and definitely will definitely not be in need of a haircut for quite some time, perhaps November.